MainakAtGitHub/Quantum_lattice_models/README.md

 Numerical framework for self-consistent real-space Bogoliubov–de Gennes (BdG) calculations of superconducting and quantum-material models.

-The scripts supports large-scale numerical studies of spatially inhomogeneous, superconducting, and other correlated quantum states.
+The scripts support large-scale numerical studies of spatially inhomogeneous, superconducting, and other correlated quantum states.
 These were developed as part of several collaborative condensed-matter physics research projects.

 ## Highlights